feivur/publication-manual/README.md

 ## Significant points of publication Android application to Play market

 You should start by registering a developer account [documentation](https://support.google.com/googleplay/android-developer/answer/6112435).
+It is important to register an organizational developer account, not a personal developer account.

 The process of creating a new application is described in Google Help [documentation](https://support.google.com/googleplay/android-developer/answer/9859152).
 Essentially, you need to click through several forms, answering questions about the purpose of the application and compliance with numerous legal requirements.